insurance Crossword Puzzles

 - the threat of a loss with no opportunity for gain

-11 Clues: a risk that cannot be controlled • the possibility of loss or injury • occurs when there is likelihood of economic loss • the threat of a loss with no opportunity for gain • paid protection against loss due to injury or property damage • the systemic process of managing risk to achieve your objectives • ...
+11 Clues: cannot be controlled • the possibility of loss or injury • when there is likelihood of economic loss • the threat of a loss with no opportunity for gain • systemic process of managing risk to achieve your objectives • when conditions can be controlled minimize the chance of harm • paid protection against loss due to injury or property damage • ...

 Across

-- Risk that can be controlled to minimize the chance of harm
+- Conditions that can be controlled to minimize the chance of harm.

 Down